akhodakivskiy/VimFx/documentation/config-file.md

 # Config file

-VimFx can be configured using a configuration file.
-This should be done by users
+VimFx can be configured using a text file—called a _config file._ This should be done by users who:
-who:

 - prefer to configure things using text files.
 - would like to add [custom commands].